01248 602649 mail@realcar.co.uk

 1963 Bentley S3 Continental H.J.Mulliner ‘Chinese Eye’ Two Door Fixed Head Coupe

 A smart clean example in a lovely shade of deep metallic blue, with nicely matured beige leather interior.
 The car was recently driven here from Austria and back again without issues and is in fine condition throughout – ideal to jump in and use either for long distance touring or for regular local running around.
 Unusually, the car is fitted with a period steel electric slide and tilt sunroof, which we see as a very appealing feature, adding more to the car’s attractiveness.
 The car has been enthusiastically used and well cared-for, and work in 2022 included a brake overhaul, consisting of new shoes, new drums, wheel cylinders and hoses, and a service at the same time, costing about £7,000 altogether.
-Not a showpiece, but very presentable, ready to use, and offered MoT tested until September 2024.
+Not a showpiece, but very presentable, ready to use, and offered newly MoT tested.

 Chassis No. BC174XA